-Breakfast is the most creative meal of the day, having egg recipes breakfast adds extra inspiration to the day.
-You can add many more egg recipes breakfast list on you know how list.
+Breakfast is the most creative meal of the day; having egg recipes breakfast adds extra inspiration to the day.
+You can add many more egg recipes breakfast list on your know-how list.
 Here we have listed some of the top Egg recipes breakfast:

 - Crispy Fried Eggs